 I only mention to explain the delay between volumes in this series.

 I don’t remotely understand who actually follows my twitter feed (or why), but that’s the reason why I asked about Hawkwind a few days back.
-I’d heard Hawkwind a couple times before, but I’ve never done more than scratch the surface (and, holy shit, is it a big surface), but I’d listened to Slaughterhouse, and I’d listened to Hawkwind, and the two memories felt enough like they came from very, very different lives and experiences that I couldn’t figure out why Ty Segall, or anyone writing about him, would ever bring up Hawkind.
+I’d heard Hawkwind a couple times before, but I’ve never done more than scratch the surface (and, holy shit, is it a big surface).
+I had, on the other hand, listened to Slaughterhouse, and I’d listened to Hawkwind, and the two memories felt enough like they came from very, very different lives and experiences that I couldn’t figure out why Ty Segall, or anyone writing about him, would ever bring up Hawkind.
 As in, nothing alike.
 The primary influences cited – Black Sabbath, Marc Bolan, Black Flag – lined up all right, but Hawkwind just doesn’t come through.

 So I listened to two days’ worth of Hawkwind.
 As noted above (if parenthetically/cryptically), they’re still cranking out “content,” but I confined myself to their first album and a couple collections titled “Decades” that spanned the 70s, 80s, and 90s.
 I found some songs I didn’t mind ("lsd," from the 80s era), plus a song or two I liked (e.g., “25 Years” and “Quark, Strangeness & Charm” (incredible goddamn video, by the way), but nothing that sounded like anything I’d heard on Slaughterhouse.
 (Let the record show that 90s Hawkwind doesn’t sound a whole lot like Hawkwind either, so there’s that).
 And that called for expanding beyond Slaughterhouse…which, it turns out, was released under something called the Ty Segall Band.
 So, yeah, if you wanna hear that, you have to search for “Ty Segall Band,” specifically.
 Still, the article on Segall referenced a late change to his style, so I thought maybe he’s drawing closer to an inspiration, musically.

 I pulled up two (just) Ty Segall albums, Reverse Shark Attack and Horn the Unicorn.
 I think Ty (can I call him Ty?) came closest to capturing the experimental/space/acid rock vibe of Hawkwind with "Fuzz War" (eh) on Slaughterhouse and the title track for “Reverse Shark Attack” (better).
-These are long (nearly 10 minute), tempo/mood-shifting pieces that suggest a kind of epic arc (where one might not exist; didn’t sit with those for terribly long), and therefore not intended for a broad audience.
+These are long (nearly 10 minute), tempo/mood-shifting pieces that suggest a kind of epic arc (where one might not exist; didn’t sit with those for terribly long), and, face it, hostile to a broad audience.

 The songs that connected to me on those albums, and Slaughterhouse, though, fit the “Genres” that show up in Ty Segall’s Wikipedia page – e.g garage rock, lo-fi, garage punk (maybe; plus a couple others) – and that’s where he hits me.
 Ty Segall records with (my understanding of) heavy reverb and he possesses a sophisticated understanding of what a specific sub-set of guitar-rock aficionados fall for – a wall-of-sound experience that’s at once buzzing and droning, but that keeps a cutting edge in the sound.
 Ty Segall loves guitar, but he never, ever just takes off and noodles.
 He does long interludes, for sure, but those feel less like solos (e.g., a spotlight moment for one band member) than interludes (a quasi-classical tempo/mood shift where the whole band shift gears).